gcorso/android_academy/README.md

  * __lessons' icons:__ named `z<id of the lesson>.png` (for example for the lesson with id 3 the path of the image should be _app\src\main\res\drawable\z3.png_).
 The icon should be a square white logo with a transparent background, suggested size ≈ 100x100 pixels.
  * __section picture:__ named `s<id of the lesson><section number>.jpg` (for example for the first section of the lesson with id 3 the path of the image should be _app\src\main\res\drawable\s30.jpg_).
 The image should be related to the content of the section, suggested size at least 300x200 pixels.

+The color of each course can be changed in the `CoursesColors` array in the Preferences.java file.

 Now open your app on an Android device and all your courses should be working!

 ### Personalize the levels of the profile

+The default division of the levels is beginner, amateur (from 100 points), expert (from 250), professional (from 450) and master (from 700).
+The points are calculated based on the end of lesson test results, for each of these the best score (number of questions correct) is multiplied by 5 and summed altogether.

+The number, names and bounds of the levels can be changed in the Preferences.java file, where they are determined by two constant arrays: `LEVELS` defines the names and `BOUNDARIES` defines the score at which the user reaches that level.
+It is important that the arrays have the same size and that the score array is in ascending order (i.e. from the first to the last level).

 ### Develop your tools